monk-io/docs/docs/publishing.md

 Technique described above also works if you want to keep your versions in separate YAML files as long as you keep all definitions under the same namespace and you remember to update your [`MANIFEST` file](#monk-manifest).

-Splitting separate versions into separate files might help to keep the definitions clean and works well in scenarios where you want to generate templates programmatically as a part of your CI process for example.
+Splitting separate versions into separate files might help to keep the definitions clean and works well in scenarios where you want to generate Kits programmatically as a part of your CI process for example.

 Consider the following filesystem layout: